-The characters are the same as in Gerardia, except that the calyx is 5-cleft, and imbricated in the early bud; the corolla yellow, with tube longer than the lobes, and woolly inside; the leaves rather large, and mostly pinnatifid, and the root 4.
+The characters are the same as in Gerardia, except that the calyx is 5-cleft, and imbricated in the early bud; the corolla yellow, with tube longer than the lobes, and woolly inside; the leaves rather large, and mostly pinnatifid, and the root 24.
 Flowers very showy.
 Plants 2-4f. high.
 July-Sept.
 (Figs. 565-568.)

 - § Sepals finely toothed.
 Leaves all pinnatifid, with toothed lobes 4, 5 - § Sepals entire.
 Leaves entire or mostly once pinnatifid-toothed....1 - 1 Glabrous.
 Leaves acute at apex, lanceolate in outline....2, 3 - 1 D. flava.
 Downy W. Downy.
 Leaves obtuse, entire, except the lower.
 Sepals obtuse.
 Common in woods. - 2 D. quercifo'lia.
 Oak-leaved W. Glaucous.
 Leaves mostly pinnatifid.
 Corolla 2' in length.
-Calyx segments lance-acuminate, longer than its tube. - 3 D. integrifo'lia.
+Calyx segments lance-acuminate, longer than its tube. - 8 D. integrifo'lia.
 Entire-leaved W. Green.
 Leaves lanceolate, entire.
 Stalks shorter than calyx.
 Flowers 1' long.
 In woods.
 Ohio, W. - 4 D. pedicula'ria.
 Lousewort W. Smoothish or downy, branched.
 Flower-stalks longer than calyx.
 Leaves lance-ovate, twice pinnatifid. - 5 D. pectina'ta.
 Combed W. Very hairy.
 Leaves lanceolate, pectinate-pinnatifid.
-Stalks shorter than calva.
+Stalks shorter than ealyx.

-ORDER LXXXIX.
-LABIATÆ.
-Labiate Plants.
+ORDER LXXXIX, LABIATÆ, Labiate Plants.

-Herbs with square stems, and opposite, aromatic leaves; flowers axillary, in verticils, sometimes as if in spikes or heads; corolla labiate (rarely regular), the upper lip 2-cleft or entire, overlapping in the had the leaver 2 sleft line to a control of the land a control of the land a in the bud the lower 3-cleft lip; stamens 4, didynamous, or 2; orary deeply 4-lobed, forming in fruit 4 hard nuts or achenia.
+Herbs with square stems, and opposite, aromatic leaves; flowers axillary, in verticils, sometimes as if in spikes or heads; corolla labiate (rarely regular), the upper lip 2-cleft or entire, overlapping in the bud the lower 3-cleft lip; stamens 4, didynamous, or 2; erary deeply 4-lobed, forming in fruit 4 hard nuts or achenia.

 Fig. 580.
 Monarda didyma.
 1. An anther enlarged.
-2. Flower of Hemp Nettle (Galeopsis).
+2. Flower of Hemp Nettle (Galeoperis).
 3. One of its stamens much enlarged.
-4. The calyx opened, showing the 4 achenia.
-5. Flower of Sage (Salvia).
+4. The calyx opened, showing the 4 achenia 5.
+Flower of Sage (Salvia).
 6. Flower of Ocimum basilicum.
 7. Flower of Nepeta Glechoma.
 8. A pair of the anthers forming a cross.
 9. Flower of Physostegia Virginica seen from beneath.
 Fig. 590.
 One of its stamens.
 1. Its ovaries with the rudimentary filament.
 2. Flower of Teucrium Canadense.
 3. Flower of Catnep (Nepeta Cataria).
 4. One of its anthers.
-5. Dittany (Cunila Mariana).
+5. Dittany (Gunila Mariana).
 6. A calyx and style.